ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

    \[ As to C509 certificates, the CWT Confirmation Methods 'c5b'and 'c5c' are under pending registration requested by draft-ietf-ace-edhoc-oscore-profile. \]

+Furthermore, the paylod of the request MAY include exactly one of the two following parameters, specifying a proof-of-possession (PoP) evidence computed by the client.

+* 'client_cred_verify', defined in {{client_cred_verify}} of this document, specifying the client's PoP evidence as a signature, which is computed as defined later in this section.
+This parameter MUST NOT be included if the OSCORE group is a pairwise-only group.

+* 'client_cred_verify_mac', defined in {{client_cred_verify_mac}} of this document, specifying the client's PoP evidence as a MAC, which is computed as defined later in this section.
+This parameter MUST NOT be included if the OSCORE group is not a pairwise-only group.

-In addition, the client computes its proof-of-possession (PoP) evidence, in order to prove to the AS the possession of its own private key used in the OSCORE group.
-This allows the AS to verify that the client indeed owns the private key associated with the public key of the authentication credential that the client allegedly uses in the OSCORE group.
+The PoP evidence can be used by the AS to achieve proof-of-possession of the client's private key, i.e., to verify that the client indeed owns the private key associated with the public key of AUTH_CRED_C.

+When preparing the POST request, the client might know that the AS has previously achieved proof-of-possession of the private key in question.
+In such a case, it is OPTIONAL for the client to compute the PoP evidence and to specify it in the 'client_cred_verify' or 'client_cred_verify_mac' parameter of the POST request.

+Instead, if the client has no knowledge that the AS has previously achieved proof-of-possession of the private key in question, then the client MUST compute the PoP evidence as defined below and MUST specify it in the 'client_cred_verify' or 'client_cred_verify_mac' parameter of the POST request.

-To this end, the client MUST use as PoP input the byte representation of an information that uniquely represents the secure communication association between the client and the AS.
+In order to compute the PoP evidence, the client MUST use as PoP input the byte representation of an information that uniquely represents the secure communication association between the client and the AS.
 It is RECOMMENDED that the client uses the following as PoP input.

 * If the client and the AS communicate over TLS 1.2 {{RFC5246}} or DTLS 1.2 {{RFC6347}}, the PoP input is an exporter value computed as defined in {{Section 4 of RFC5705}}, using the following inputs: